3 Days in Lyon – The Perfect Itinerary

 Tucked away in the winding cobblestoned streets, these small eateries offer the best Lyonnaise cuisine.
 Some of the dishes you’ll find on the menu include coq-au-vin, quenelles, and duck pâté.

-They should have a seal that says, “Les Bouchons Lyonnais.”
+It says, “Les Bouchons Lyonnais.”
 Then, in small writing underneath it will say, “Éstablishement recommendé par l’Office de Tourisme et la CCI de Lyon.”

 Below is a list of the best bouchons in Vieux Lyon: